tytydraco/yessleep/out/Cinnamon.md

 SHE IS OUR FAMILY.

 Dana stood at the counter feeding sheets through the paper cutter one at a time.
 She hadn't slept properly in three nights.
-Her hair was still twisted into yesterday's knot, and there were dark crescents beneath her eyes.
+Her hair was still twisted into yesterday's knot, and there were dark circles beneath her eyes.

 "That's enough," I told her.